Type 2 diabetes

 Type 2 diabetes is by far the most common form of diabetes (around 90% of all cases).1

-The disease is getting more and more common, and there’re already an estimated 330-500 million type 2 diabetics worldwide.2
+The disease is getting more and more common, and there’re already an estimated 330-500 million people with type 2 diabetes worldwide.2

 Most, but not all, people who are affected are overweight (especially those carrying excess abdominal fat), are middle aged or older, and may have high blood pressure, low HDL and high triglycerides.3 Although there is a growing trend of younger people, even teenagers, developing type 2 diabetes.4

 For more on the background to the epidemic, how you can test if you have diabetes and how to naturally regulate your blood sugar, please read our evidence-based guide:

 Here you’ll find more specific information on the cause of and treatment for type 2 diabetes.

 Table of contents

 Type 2 diabetes results when the body can no longer handle large amounts of circulating blood sugar.5 As the blood sugar increases, the body needs to produce larger amounts of the blood sugar-lowering hormone insulin.
 However, over time sensitivity to insulin can decrease and the blood sugar rises out of control.
 At the time of diagnosis, people with type 2 diabetes often have ten times more insulin in their bodies than what’s normal.6 As a side effect all this insulin can lead to fat storage and weight gain, something that often has been going on for many years before the disease is diagnosed.7